fleetdm/fleet/articles/ndes-scep-proxy.md

 ### 2. Configure NDES SCEP settings

 You will need to provide the SCEP URL that accepts the SCEP protocol.
-You'll also need to give the Admin URL with the associated username and password to get the one-time challenge passwords for SCEP enrollment.
+You'll also need to give the admin URL with the associated username and password to get the one-time challenge passwords for SCEP enrollment.

 ![Configure NDES SCEP settings](../website/assets/images/articles/ndes-scep-config.png)